akeneo/pim-api-docs/content/rest-api/authentication.md

 This means that you will also need to [create an API user](#api-user-creation) in order to get this token.

-Once you get its username and password, in combination of the client ID and the secret, you will be able to finally generate a token for the API.
+Once you get its username and password, together with the client ID and the secret, you will eventually be able to generate a token for the API.
 This is the _key_ to finally access the API.
 See [here for more details](#token-generation).

 ## Client ID/secret generation